-- The Ontario Clinical (Practical) Exams, comprised of: - Acupuncture Exam: a clinical practical examination in acupuncture and traditional Chinese medicine, and a written component concerning cautions and contraindications related to acupuncture. - Naturopathic Manipulation Exam: a clinical practical examination, and a written component concerning contraindications (absolute and relative) related to naturopathic manipulation.
+- 1. The Ontario Clinical (Practical) Exams, comprised of: - Acupuncture Exam: a clinical practical examination in acupuncture and traditional Chinese medicine, and a written component concerning cautions and contraindications related to acupuncture. - Naturopathic Manipulation Exam: a clinical practical examination in naturopathic manupulation, and a written component concerning contraindications (absolute and relative) related to naturopathic manipulation.

-- Physical Examination/Instrumentation Exam: a clinical practical examination, and a written component concerning normal and abnormal physical exam findings. - 2.
+- Physical Examination/Instrumentation Exam: a clinical practical examination in physical examination/instrucmentation, and a written component concerning contraindications (normal and abnormal) to physical exam/instrumentation findings. - 2.
 The online Jurisprudence Exam.